OndrejNepozitek/Edgar-Unity/docs/guides/room-template-customization.md

 1. **Register the handler in the generator** so that each generated level has this new structure
 2. (*Optional but highly recommended*) **Create a custom room template initializer** that will help you with creating room templates with the new structure

 #### Register the handler in the generator

 We have to configure the generator to use our custom tilemap layers handler.

 First, we have to create an instance of a ScriptableObject that will hold our custom handler.
 This is the reason why we added the *CreateAssetMenu* attribute to our handler.
-In the project view, we right-click in a folder and choose *Create -> Edgar -> Custom tilemap layers handler* (the path may be changed in the *CreateAssetMenu* attribute).
+In the project view, we right-click in a folder and choose <Path path="2d:Custom tilemap layers handler" /> (the path may be changed in the *CreateAssetMenu* attribute).
 That should create a file in the current folder.

 And second, we have to drag and drop this file to the *Tilemap Layers Handler* field of our generator component.
 Make sure to choose the *Custom* tilemap layers structure mode to see the field.
 If we want to switch the tilemap layers handler in the future, we can either replace it with a different handler or remove it to use the default handler.

 #### Create a custom room template initializer

 Now we will add a *Create menu* shortcut to create a room template with a custom tilemap layers handler.
 This is better explained in the next section, below is the minimal working example.
-It will add a *Create -> Edgar -> Custom room template* menu item that will create a room template prefab with our custom tilemap layers.
+It will add a <Path path="2d:Custom room template" /> menu item that will create a room template prefab with our custom tilemap layers.

     using UnityEngine;
     #if UNITY_EDITOR